Did you know that Uber Eats delivers some Walmart orders?

 Drivers complain about long pickup times at Walmart, hauling heavy orders up to third-floor walkups, and customers that never tip.

-Are Walmart orders ever worth it for drivers?
+But not all Walmart orders are bad!
 Read on to learn how they work and how you can evaluate Walmart orders to cherry-pick the best ones.

 Customer tips left during checkout may be included in the upfront estimate, but Walmart customers don’t tip as frequently for various reasons—see more on the Walmart tipping situation below.